 - Loss of interest in appearance and hobbies

 - Lying and deceitful behavior

 Physical symptoms are often easier to recognize and can help identify which type of drug your loved one is using.

 - Opioid abuse symptoms: confusion, droopy or watery eyes, slurred speech, slow gait, constant flu-like symptoms, dry or itchy skin, constricted pupils, sleepiness, nausea and vomiting.

 - Depressant abuse symptoms: decreased attention span, impaired judgment, lack of coordination, memory problems, slurred speech, slowed reflexes and respiratory depression.

 - Stimulant abuse symptoms: loss of appetite, weight loss, anxiety and delusions, dilated pupils, paranoia, tremors, sweating, hyperactivity, repetitive behaviors and skin flushing.

 How to Treat Prescription Drug Abuse

 Withdrawal from prescription pain medications may seem impossible, but it’s not.
 Seeking professional help is critical for long-term success.
-Gateway Foundation offers tailored programs and Medication-Assisted Treatment to help manage withdrawal in a safe and professional environment.
+Gateway offers tailored programs and Medication-Assisted Treatment to help manage withdrawal in a safe and professional environment.
 After detox, high-quality addiction therapy services are all available to help develop the tools needed to lead a successful, drug-free life.
-To learn more, contact Gateway Foundation today at 877.505.4673.
+To learn more, contact Gateway today at 877.505.4673.